akorzynski/nexgenstack/README.md

 | Delete a VM  | DELETE | `/v1/core/virtual-machines/{id}`    |

 <details>
-<summary>Click here to reveal the payloads of the POST call above</summary>
+<summary>Click here to reveal the payload of the POST call above</summary>

 ##### Create a VM